sticky/unreal-vr-template/README.md

 - [ ] Do other versions of the Android SDK/APIs work?
 - [ ] Are there things we do/don't need to set/install/configure?
 - [ ] Are there better/more performant/more VR-focused Project Settings we can use?
-- [ ] What needs to be configured for a mininum, working Windows environment?
-  - We've done some testing in this area, but have been unable to produce consistent results
-  - We would likely create a separate Windows-focused branch for this in our repository
 - [ ] What should we know about the difference between `ASTC`, `ETC2` and `DXT`?
 - [ ] What do need to do to create a `Shipping` package that's ready for app stores?